 - Griode software

 Total cost: $35+ USD.
 A base Raspberry Pi board retails for $35, but I suggest using a kit.
-If you plan to use your Pi for a desktop, the Raspberry Pi 4 4GB RAM is your best bet.
+If you plan to use your Pi for a desktop, the Raspberry Pi 4 8GB or 4GB RAM is your best bet.
 You'll also need a MIDI controller like the Launchpad Pro or Launchpad S, so depending on what you already have lying around your house, you'll need to buy a couple items.